OpenDSA/OpenDSA/Doc/source/GettingStarted.rst

 Disabling the Browser Cache and Debugging
 -----------------------------------------

-When you right-click a web page in Chrome
-(or Firefox when Firebug is installed), you get a popup menu whose bottom item is "Inspect Element".
+When you right-click a web page in Chrome or Firefox, you get a popup menu whose bottom item is "Inspect" or "Inspect Element".
-This brings up the Chrome Developer Tools panel (in Chrome) or Firebug (in Firefox).
+This brings up the Developer Tools panel.
 The first thing that you will want to do is to turn off your browser cache when you have the developer panel open, so that reloading your page will show updates to your JavaScript and CSS files that you have been working so hard on.
-In Crome click on the button with 3 vertical dots to the right of the the developer panel, and then click ``settings`` in the popup window.
+In Chrome or Firefox click on Network tab in the Developer Tools panel.
 Find and check the box that says "Disable cache (while DevTools is open)".

 The Developer panel can do a lot, but two key things are the console